 Another big mistake when rebranding is failing to involve the internal team.
 Rebranding is a significant change that impacts the entire organization, so it’s crucial to get buy-in and engagement from employees.
 If the team is not brought on board from the beginning, several risks can arise.

 Employees may resist the changes if they do not understand the reasons for the rebrand or feel like their input was ignored.
 It can negatively impact morale and productivity.
-The team also needs to be educated on how to represent the new brand identity properly.
-Without training and resources, inconsistencies that confuse customers can occur.
+The team also needs to be trained on how to properly represent the new brand identity.
+Without training and resources, inconsistencies can arise that confuse customers.

 Rebranding fatigue may occur more quickly if employees do not embrace ownership of the new brand.
 It’s also essential for the team to help identify potential issues or roadblocks early on.
 An excluded team cannot provide this valuable feedback.